 Temperature Warm temperatures are necessary for fermentation, which typically takes the batter 8 to 15 hours to complete.
 You can ferment either in the Instant Pot or an oven that has been turned off.
-Avoid overfermenting the batter as it will become very sour.
-When the batter has fermented, place it in the refrigerator.
+Avoid over-fermenting the batter as it will become very sour.
+When the batter has fermented, could you place it in the refrigerator?

-Steaming Idli shouldn’t be oversteamed; instead, steam them for about 10 to 12 minutes.
+Steaming Idli shouldn’t be oversteamed; steam them for about 10 to 12 minutes.

 Benefits Of Soft Idli

 There are many benefits of eating idli, a traditional South Indian dish made from fermented rice and lentils.
-Idli is very easy to digest and is a good source of vitamins, minerals, and antioxidants.
+Idli is straightforward to digest and is a good source of vitamins, minerals, and antioxidants.
 It is also low in calories and fat.

 Idli is a good breakfast option as it is filling and nutritious.
 It can help you regulate blood sugar levels and boost energy levels.
 Idli is also known to aid in weight loss, as it is a low-calorie food.